-Metso is the only supplier of both Straight Grate and Grate Kiln pellet plants
+Metso is supplier of both Straight Grate and Grate Kiln pellet plants

 Metso is the only supplier in the world that has both the Straight Grate and the Grate Kiln process for pelletizing.
 We can help our customers to determine which process is the best for their ore, fuel and pellet requirements.
 Our systems combine the best features of both technologies to provide the most modern plant and to produce pellets at the lowest cost and highest quality.